AdamClarkStandke/GAN_Models/README.md

 >
 > ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/identloss.png "identity loss")
 >
-> Without Lidentity, the generator G and F are free to change the tint of input images when there is no need to.
+> Without L<sub>identity</sub>, the generator G and F are free to change the tint of input images when there is no need to.
 For example, when learning the mapping between Monet’s paintings and Flickr photographs, the generator often maps paintings of daytime to photographs taken during sunset, because such a mapping may be equally valid under the adversarial loss and cycle consistency loss
 >
 >[^6]

-### Example 4: Unpaired CyleGAN for Image Segmentation on the Cityscape Images
+### Example 4: Unsupervised CyleGAN for Image Segmentation on the Cityscape Images
 The objective of this task is to transform a set of real-world images from the Cityscapes dataset[^7] into semantic segmentations.
 The dataset contains 5,000 finely annotated images split into training, and validation sets (i.e. 2975/500 split).
 The dense annotation contains 30 common classes of road, person, car, etc. as detailed by the following figure [^8]:

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/labels%20of%20colors.png "classes")